vinayakvision/samsung-riscv/README.md

 ## Applications
 ✅ **Security Lighting**: These systems can be used for security lighting in outdoor spaces, such as gardens, driveways, and pathways, to deter intruders and provide visibility at night.
 ✅ **Home Automation**: Automatic light systems can be installed in homes, particularly in areas such as hallways, staircases, and bathrooms, where lights need to be turned on/off based on occupancy.
-✅ **Energy Efficiency**: Automatic light systems contribute to energy conservation by ensuring that lights are not left on unnecessarily when the area is unoccupied.
 ✅ **Accessibility**: These systems can improve accessibility for individuals with disabilities by providing automatic illumination in response to their movement.